What to Do When Your Car Insurance Company Leaves Your State

 Use the Assigned Risk Pool as a Bridge, Not a Destination

-Assigned risk policies are significantly more expensive than standard coverage — often 50% to 100% higher — and offer fewer options.
+Assigned risk policies are significantly more expensive than standard coverage and offer fewer options.
 Focus on improving your insurability (clean driving record, continuous coverage, good credit where applicable) so you can transition back to the voluntary market as soon as possible.
-Learn more about non-standard auto insurance options that may be available to you.
+You may also want to explore non-standard auto insurance options while working your way back to the standard market.

-If you end up in the assigned risk pool, be aware of the cost difference and understand that high-risk car insurance — while expensive — is always better than a coverage lapse.
-A lapse will only make your situation worse and more expensive long-term.
-See what happens when car insurance lapses if you're unsure about the consequences.
+If you end up in the assigned risk pool, understand that coverage — even expensive coverage — is always better than a lapse.
+A lapse will only make your situation worse and more costly long-term.
+If you've been denied coverage, review your options for drivers denied car insurance before turning to the assigned risk pool.
+Some states also offer low-cost auto insurance programs for income-eligible drivers that may be a better fit than the assigned risk pool.

 Smart Savings Made Simple!